-Phone: 503-463-8563 Email: jalaya@ortl.org
+Email: outreach@ortl.org

-Participants must first enter their local contest by January 17, 2025; visit ortl.org/contests for entry information.
-First place winners in local competitions will be submitted to the state contest.
-All first, second, and third place winners at state level from each age category will receive a monetary gift, rosette ribbons, medals, and precious feet pins.
+Participants must first enter their local contest by January 16, 2026; visit ortl.org/contests for entry information.
+First-place winners in local competitions will be submitted to the state contest.
+All first, second, and third place winners at state level from each age category will receive a monetary gift, rosette ribbon, medal, and a precious feet